Endō Shōta

-Endō Shōta (遠藤 聖大) is a Japanese professional sumo wrestler from Anamizu, Ishikawa.
+Endō Shōta (遠藤 聖大) is a Japanese former professional sumo wrestler from Anamizu, Ishikawa.
 After a successful amateur career, he turned professional in March 2013, making the top makuuchi division that September.
 His highest rank has been komusubi.
-He has been awarded one special prize for Fighting Spirit, one for Outstanding Performance and three for Technique, as well as seven gold stars for defeating yokozuna.
+He has been awarded one special prize for Fighting Spirit, one for Outstanding Performance and four for Technique, as well as seven gold stars for defeating yokozuna.
 He was runner-up in the September 2016 and September 2021 tournaments.
-He wrestles for Oitekaze stable.
+He wrestled for Oitekaze stable.
 He is extremely popular with sumo fans and has been regarded as one of the most promising home-grown wrestlers in sumo.

+Endō retired in November 2025, and is now a coach at Oitekaze stable under the elder name Kitajin.